jglowe/yapm.nvim/README.md

   - https://www.youtube.com/watch?v=tkUllCAGs3c
   - https://alexpearce.me/2016/02/managing-dotfiles-with-stow/

-This Plugin essentially is a glorified wrapper for vim's builtin package management system.
+This plugin essentially is a glorified wrapper for vim's builtin package management system.

 The TLDR for the builtin package management system is as